 Registration is open for both the rescheduled and added webinar.
 After registering, you will receive an email confirmation with internet address, phone number and passcodes to participate.
 All webinars will take place at 11 a.m.
 MDT unless otherwise noted.

 The Department of Energy (DOE) Office of Indian Energy Policy and Programs, the Tribal Energy Program and Western offer the webinar series at no cost to participants, but registration is required.

-Join the National Renewable Energy Laboratory, Electric Power Institute and Western for the third webinar in the Distributed Generation Interconnection Collaborative informational webinar series.
+Join the National Renewable Energy Laboratory, Solar Electric Power Association, and Western Area Power Administration, for the seventh webinar in the Distributed Generation Interconnection Collaborative (DGIC) Informational webinar series.

 Webinar clarifies FERC regulations